01 – Engagement System

 The Popup

-A prompt displaying the map code and encouraging likes and favorites every 10 seconds, subtle enough to avoid disruption.
+A prompt displaying the map code and encouraging likes and favorites every 10 seconds.
 It also doubles as a discovery tool when clips go viral.

 Physical Alert